 Furthermore, red herrings appear in various contexts, and we encounter them often in our everyday life.
 For instance, the following is an example of the use of a red herring in a simple workplace conversation:

-Alice: You promised me yesterday that you were going to take care of this task.
+Alex: You promised me yesterday that you were going to take care of this task.

 Bob: Oh yeah, that.
 Actually, I’m working on a really cool project now, want to see some screenshots?

-Here, Alice raises a valid concern, which Bob ignores by using an unrelated red herring in order to change the subject.
+Here, Alex raises a valid concern, which Bob ignores by using an unrelated red herring in order to change the subject.
 This can also be seen as an example of the red herring fallacy, since the red herring in this case is used with the intention of distracting and changing the topic.

 Similarly, the following is an example of a red herring in a political discussion: